calebcianc/project2-bootcamp/README.md

 ## Setup

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-In the project directory, you can runthe following steps for the application to work:
+In the project directory, you can run the following steps for the application to work:

 1. Clone repo to local